HackITtoday/devdot-blog/app/elements/blog-posts/posts/post01.md

 **GOOGLE MAP IMAGE**

 As you can see all the work on Google APIs are done in the element.
 All it is asking is for the Attributes.
 It then Outputs the Map.
-Use expose APIs so you can change the attributes.
+Uselly you can expose APIs so you can change the attributes.
 This can be from lat, long, to behaviour such as this.
 You can see all this and more on our list of references and glossary page"

 <paper-header waterfall></paper-header>